ONLYOFFICE/DocSpace/packages/components/textarea/README.md

 # Textarea

-Textarea is used for displaying custom textarea
+Textarea is used for displaying custom textarea and beautified JSON object

 ### Usage